-To build on years of our work on fostering diverse types of dialogue between young leaders from the U.S. and Egypt, we are excited to announce a new program that will take place this year, sponsored by the U.S. Embassy in Cairo.
+To build on years of our work on fostering diverse types of dialogue between young leaders from the U.S. and Egypt, we were pleased to conduct a program that took place over the course of 2021, sponsored by the U.S. Embassy in Cairo.
 Despite the current restrictions on in-person programs, our virtual platform remains a vital tool to open new opportunities for communication that transcend national, cultural and religious differences.

-Development and Peace Ambassadors will feature a series of online training sessions, seminars, and panels with international experts and practitioners from the field on topics that include peacebuilding, positive and constructive communication, and conflict prevention and resolution.
-The program will engage 30 young religious influencers — students of religious studies, recent graduates, and community leaders of various faiths and denominations from Egypt and the U.S. In the process, the participants will also have the opportunity to become part of greater international and intercultural networks of leaders dedicated to promoting values of peace, understanding, tolerance and diversity – in their communities and globally.
+Development and Peace Ambassadors featured a series of online training sessions, seminars, and panels with international experts and practitioners from the field on topics that include peacebuilding, positive and constructive communication, and conflict prevention and resolution.
+The program engaged 30 young religious influencers — students of religious studies, recent graduates, and community leaders of various faiths and denominations from Egypt and the U.S. In the process, the participants also had the opportunity to become part of greater international and intercultural networks of leaders dedicated to promoting values of peace, understanding, tolerance and diversity – in their communities and globally.

-This program is made possible by a grant from the U.S. Embassy in Egypt.
+This program was made possible by a grant from the U.S. Embassy in Egypt.